kiranvaidhya/personal-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Diagnostic Image Analysis Group, Radboudumc
+  - name: Diagnostic Image Analysis Group
     url: https://www.diagnijmegen.nl/

 # Short bio (displayed in user profile at end of posts)